gt-space/luna/firmware/reco/README.md

 All messages sent to RECO follow this format:
 - **Opcode** (1 byte)
-- **Body** (27 bytes: 25 bytes of data + 2 bytes padding)
+- **Body** (25 bytes of data)
-- **Checksum** (4 bytes, CRC32)
-- **Total**: 32 bytes
+- **Total**: 26 bytes

-**Important**: The checksum is calculated on the **opcode + body** (bytes 0-28, which is opcode + 27-byte body), not just the body.
-This ensures the opcode is included in checksum verification.

-All SPI commands execute as 148-byte full-duplex transfers so that RECO telemetry is clocked out on every exchange.
+All SPI commands execute as 132-byte full-duplex transfers so that RECO telemetry is clocked out on every exchange.
 Commands that do not require the telemetry simply discard the received bytes.

 #### Opcode 0x01: Launched